Informed Consent for Telehealth Services

 Telehealth involves the use of electronic communications to enable healthcare providers at different locations to share individual patient medical information for the purpose of improving patient care.

-Telehealth services offered by Ophelia Medical Group, P.C. (“Medical Group”), and Medical Group’s engaged providers (our “providers”) will include a patient consultation, diagnosis, and treatment recommendation (the “Service”).
+Telehealth services offered by Ophelia Medical Group FL, P.A. and all members of its affiliated covered entity (“Medical Group”), and Medical Group’s engaged providers (our “providers”) will include a patient consultation, diagnosis, and treatment recommendation (the “Service”).
 When using the Services, you will be treated by and enter into a clinician-patient relationship with a Medical Group provider who is licensed in the state where you are located.
 Ophelia Health, Inc. does not provide the Services; it performs administrative, payment, and other supportive activities for Medical Group providers.
 The Services provided may include chart review, remote prescribing, appointment scheduling, refill reminders, health information sharing, and non-clinical services, such as patient education.
 The information you provide may be used for diagnosis, therapy, follow-up and/or patient education, and may include any combination of the following: (1) a review of health records, images, and/or test results via asynchronous communications; (2) live two-way interactive audio and video; (3) interactive audio with store and forward; or (4) output data from medical devices and sound and video files.

 The electronic communication systems we use will incorporate network and software security protocols to protect the confidentiality of patient identification and imaging data and will include measures to safeguard the data and to ensure its integrity against intentional or unintentional corruption.